 You’ll also develop your skills in planning, research and critical thinking – all useful skills to have in employment.

 Given the UK is also a global leader in research, you could be excited about research at the frontiers of knowledge, with the hope of establishing yourself in your academic field.

 To gain experience or fit around other commitments

 Part-time or modular courses can fit around existing work or family commitments.
 They may also give the opportunity to gain work experience in a field related to your studies.

-Postgraduate study in the UK is growing, increasing by 16% since 2008.
+Postgraduate study in the UK is growing, increasing by over 15% since 2015 and a further spike in 2020, partly as a result of the COVID-19 pandemic.
 65% of postgraduate students are studying master’s degrees, while 10% are taking a PhD, doctorate or other research degree.
 Nearly 60% of postgraduate students are under the age of 30 (Postgraduate Education in the UK, HEPI, May 2020).

 Study at master’s and PhD level is popular with international students – around 45% of all full-time postgraduate students in 2018 came from overseas (HESA survey).
 UK universities produce research with an international reputation and their qualifications are recognised across the world.
 Also, a taught UK master’s usually takes only one year full-time rather than the two years typical elsewhere – another reason they’re attractive to international students.

 Subjects linked to employment are the most popular, with a fifth of students taking Business & Administrative Studies and high demand for Education and Subjects Allied to Medicine.